SFULibrary/islandora_rest_ingester/README.md

      Required.
 PID of the object's content model.

 -n/--namespace <argument>
-     Required.
      Object's namespace.
 If you provide a full PID, it will be used.
+If you do not include this option, the ingester assumes that each object-level input directory encodes the object PIDs, and will ingest objects using those PIDs.

 -o/--owner <argument>
      Required.
 Object's owner.